 In November 2004, the Board of Directors adopted, and the stockholders approved, the Plan to create an additional incentive for employees, directors, consultants and advisors.
 The Plan authorized the issuance of stock options to be granted as incentive stock options along with nonqualified stock options, restricted stock and other stock-based awards.
 The Board of Directors determines the exercise price of all options granted.
 The options vest based on terms provided for in the individual stock option agreements issued pursuant to the 2004 Plan.
 Options generally vest on a monthly basis over a period of up to 4 years and have a contractual life of ten years.
 The 2016 Plan is the successor to the 2004 Plan.
-The terms of the 2016 Plan are similar to the 2004 Plan.
-The 2016 Plan provides for accelerated vesting under certain change of control transactions.
+The terms of the 2016 Plan resting under certain change of control transactions.